frobino/Urho2DPlatformer/README.md

 // Build to Wasm using emcc compiler cd script & ./cmake_emscripten.sh ../build/ -DEMSCRIPTEN_ROOT_PATH=/home/${USER}/Tools/emsdk/upstream/emscripten
 cd ../build & bear -- make
+// To see the result in the browser you need to run http-server or similar, do not open directly the html file!
 ```

 Before building a game linked to Urho3D do always add the following env var: